-The MSN Clinical Nurse Leader track prepares Registered Nurses to assume leadership roles in the provision and management of health care across all settings.
+The MSN Clinical Nurse Leader track prepares Registered Nurses to assume leadership roles in the provision and management of health care.
 Coursework focuses on developing advanced skills in advocacy, education, policy and organization, supervision, delegation, and interdisciplinary teamwork.
 Students are prepared to utilize knowledge, research, and evidence-based practice to design, implement, manage, and evaluate patient care initiatives in order to improve patient outcomes.
-The program starts every Fall semester.
+The program starts every Summer semester for the blended program delivery option.

 Students who complete the MSN Clinical Nurse Leader track, including 400 hours practica, have completed the educational requirements needed to take the CNL Certification exam.